Creative Writing Programs

 Hamline’s School of Business offers master’s degrees in all three economic sectors of government, business, and nonprofit.
-In addition, students can earn a doctorate in public administration, dual degrees, and professional development certificates.
+In addition, students can earn a doctorate in management and public service, dual degrees, and professional certificates.

 Degrees offered: Master of Business Administration (MBA); Master of Nonprofit Management (MNM); Master of Public Administration(MPA); Master of Science in Business Analytics (MSBA); and PhD in Management and Public Service.
 Joint master’s and juris doctor degrees (in collaboration with the Mitchell Hamline School of Law), sequential degrees, and dual master’s degrees are offered as well.

 - International student body provides a distinctive learning atmosphere in which cross-cultural, as well as cross-sector, exchanges occur.

 - Concentrations in business include business analytics, cybersecurity, finance, leadership and change management, and marketing.

 - Continuing studies seminars and certificate programs focus on subjects that are current and relevant to professionals in businesses, government, and nonprofit organizations.